catalyst-cooperative/cheshire/README.rst

   versions of Python.
 * Build a Docker container with `repo2docker <https://github.com/marketplace/actions/repo2docker-action>`__
-  which encapsulates the conda environment defined by the top level ``environment.yml``
+  which encapsulates the conda environment defined by the top level ``environment.yml`` Note that for this action to succeed, you will need to `create a personal access token on Docker Hub <https://docs.docker.com/docker-hub/access-tokens/>`__ and create new repository secrets to store your username and token called ``DOCKERHUB_USERNAME`` and ``DOCKERHUB_TOKEN`` and make sure that the Docker Hub repository you're trying to push to exists.

 About Catalyst Cooperative
 =======================================================================================